 As the community changes, Hamilton-Wenham Public Library reassesses and adapts its collection to reflect new and differing areas of concern and interest.
-The collection development policy is periodically evaluated and revised as necessary to provide guidance for implementing changes in the collection.
+The collection development policy is a living document that is periodically evaluated and revised as necessary to provide guidance for implementing changes in the collection.

-Hamilton-Wenham Public Library Mission and Vision
+Hamilton-Wenham Public Library Mission and Values